 All Aboard series by Haily Meyers

-Along those same lines is a travel book series by Haily Meyers called All Aboard where they show destinations accessible by trains such as California, London
+Along those same lines is a travel book series by Haily Meyers called All Aboard where they show destinations accessible by trains such as California, London, National Parks, Washington D.C., Texas, the Great Lakes, the Pacific Northwest, and New York.

 I really like this series of adventure books for toddlers because there aren’t very many words, so my toddler can “read” the story to me by telling me what he sees on each page.
-Again, the artwork is really beautiful in this series as well!
+Again, the artwork in this series is really beautiful!

 The last page of each book also offers a bonus educational component.
 For example, the Paris book lists French/English translations of key things in the book.
 It’s a great way for this series to grow with babies and toddlers.